New South Head Road

-New South Head Road is a major road in the Eastern Suburbs of Sydney, linking the inner-eastern suburb of Rushcutters Bay to the southern reaches of the South Head peninsula.
+New South Head Road (NSHR) is a major road in the Eastern Suburbs of Sydney, linking the inner-eastern suburb of Rushcutters Bay to the southern reaches of the South Head peninsula.

 Route

 New South Head Road commences from the intersection with Bayswater Road (eastbound)/William Street (westbound) and heads in a north-easterly direction as a six-lane dual-carriageway road from Rushcutters Bay through Edgecliff, before narrowing down to a four-lane, single carriageway road through Double Bay, Point Piper and Rose Bay where it eventually terminates at the intersection with Old South Head Road at Vaucluse.

 History

 Maroo track

 Prior to the road's construction the main route to the southern headland was South Head Road, which led to the signal station following the route of modern-day Old South Head Road and Oxford Street.
 In 1831, construction began on New South Head Road.
 The road was to follow the route of the Aboriginal foot track Maroo, which contoured between south head and Sydney.
 Before construction began on New South Head Road, only Aboriginal people, and those stationed at the South Head Lookout Post used the track.